The Law Remains

 It is tempting to impose our own interpretations on these verses, but we must be careful not to do that.
 To say that Yeshua did away with the Sabbath here would contradict the bulk of scripture, nor does this even say that.

 If we take this at face value, David was in an emergency situation where he had to break the Sabbath or die, and God didn’t hold him guilty.
 That’s all this says.
-Similarly to Peter’s vision of the animals, we can’t take a single situation out of context and ignore the rest of Scripture.

 By the way, He says here that He is lord of the Sabbath, not of Sunday.
 The Lord’s Day is Sabbath.